kjaegers/ScriptCards/README.md

 # ScriptCards
-A repository containing the current ScriptCards API development code and example/community ScriptCards macros
+A repository containing the current ScriptCards API development code for Roll20 (https://roll20.net) and example/community ScriptCards macros

 ## Layout
 The ScriptCards folder contains version folders for development versions of the .js file.